 Contrary to popular belief, intellectual property (IP) infringement and counterfeiting in UAE are different.
 However, both are prohibited by both local and international intellectual property regulations.
 Trademark or IP counterfeiting is the act of placing an established trademark onto products and services that are not among the legitimate goods and services offered by a trademark’s owner.

-As for IP or trademark infringement in UAE, it’s the violation or breach of a law, agreement, or regulation.
+As for IP or trademark infringement in UAE, it’s a violation or breach of a law, agreement, or regulation.
 Essentially, it’s an encroachment of a privilege or mark.

 How do IP counterfeiting and infringement differ in UAE?